RemoteWebDriver Tutorial

 java -jar selenium-server-standalone-<<VERSION>>.jar -timeout=30 -browserTimeout=90

-timeout : Controls how long in seconds the client is allowed to be gone before the session is reclaimed.
+timeout : Controls how long in seconds the client can be gone before the session is reclaimed.

-Note that : If the Webdriver tests forget to terminate the remote sessions, then the server might leak memory.
-If you keep long-running sessions, then probably we need to stop/quit the server every now and then or increase memory with -Xmx jvm option.
+Note that if the Webdriver tests forget to terminate the remote sessions, the server might leak memory.
+If you keep long-running sessions, we probably need to stop/quit the server every now and then or increase memory with the -Xmx JVM option.
+This is the case with limited hardware resources.

 Server as Servlet